gvwilson/fiction/iffy/index.md

 to give people a pretense of privacy.
 As Iñacio lay down and pretended to go back to sleep, Iffy turned her back and stripped off her clothes.
-After closing the door of the toilet stall behind her, she sat on its fold-down seat and turned the mechanical dial on the wall from "shower" to "steam".
+Closing the door of the toilet stall behind her, she sat on its fold-down seat and turned the mechanical dial on the wall from "shower" to "steam".